How is a service proposal different from an estimate or quote?

 Item images and details (name, serial number, quantity, price)

+Yes.
 Options are the staple of a good installation proposal.
-They make the customer feel in control of their experience and give them a good idea of what things generally cost.
+They give the customer some perspective and “good, better, best” structures give them a good idea of what things generally cost.

 Add-ons are smaller value items that can catch a customer’s eye in the proposal and that you can buy fairly cheap at wholesale, then offer them at a high margin.